alanbergland/alanbergland.github.io/_pages/backyard-evolution.md

 and natural history of many of the species in our area can be found in _**Drosophilids of the Midwest and Northeast (2018) by Werner, Steenwinkel, and Jaenike**_
 [https://digitalcommons.mtu.edu/oabooks/1/](https://digitalcommons.mtu.edu/oabooks/1/) (the 2nd version includes bedtime stories for kids!)<br><br>

-**What are we going to do with the flies you collect?** Samples that you collect during this first year will be sorted by students at UVA.
-We will then sequence the genomes of one species you collect, _D. melanogaster_, using a technique called Illumina sequencing.
-This approach will allow us to track the frequency of every genetic variant in the genome through the growing season.
-This is the basic approach that we use to study the evolutionary process.
-The remaining samples of species will be retained for future work.<br>
+**What are we going to do with the flies you collect?** Samples that you collect will be sorted by students at UVA.
+We will characterize the species distributions of compost-pile samples collected across the growing season, and compare the community composition with samples collected in local orchards.
+We will use genetic information from the samples that you collect to ask whether your compost pile has a resident community of flies, or if colonization happens recurrently every year and to study the genetic basis of adaptation.

-The 2020 Backyard Evolution collection effort is a pilot project that will augment ongoing research in the Bergland lab.
-We aim to include ~35 participants this year, and will be pursuing National Science Foundation funding to expand the program to include more of the state for 2021-2026.
-We look forward to working with you to incorporate your ideas to improve this project and to increase outreach and education efforts.<br><br>

-<a id="diversity"></a>
-**Statement on the evolution of diversity.** In many species, populations differ from each other and these different varieties are sometimes locally adapted to the environment where they are found.
-It is easy to relate this ubiquitous biological phenomenon to racial categories.
-We cannot confuse ancestry and evolutionary history with race.
-Racial labels reflect the imposition of power of one group over another and arbitrary distinctions of who is superior and inferior.
-There is no biological justification for oppression.
-There is no better and worse, just different.<br><br>

-<a id="covid"></a>
-**COVID-19 safety**<br>
-Collection kits will be dropped off at your house with no personal contact.
 <br><br>
 <a id="privacy"></a>
 **Privacy statement**